centreon/centreon-broker/doc/dev/bbdo.rst

 Connection establishment
 ************************

-BBDO is a protocol which can negociate features.
+BBDO is a protocol which can negotiate features.
 When establishing a connection, a *version_response* packet is sent by the client.
 It provides its supported BBDO protocol version and extensions.
 The server replies to this message with another *version_response* packet containing its own supported protocol version and extensions.
-If protocol versions match, then starts the extensions negociation.
+If protocol versions match, then starts the extensions negotiation.

 Currently two extensions are supported : *TLS* and *compression*.
 Right after the *version_response* packet, each peer search in the other